 A common refrain from both men and women is that they experience a loss of identity and purpose on leaving employment and they never understood how much this would impact their sense of well-being, peace and comfort as they entered this next stage of life.
 An equally important consideration is the health factor and how loneliness, solitude and isolation affect mental well-being and the quality of our lengthened lives.

 The term “community” refers to a group of individuals who share common beliefs or values, who support and encourage one another, who advocate for a common purpose and consequently experience a sense of belonging.
 Positive communities enable their members to discover their individual and shared strengths, promote self-awareness and harness the synergies of the collective; they are safe places where differing opinions are tolerated and respected.
 Positive communities work to foster a feeling of authentic connection among members by providing plenty of opportunities for interaction, learning, and possibility to achieve a goal.

 Tips to avoid isolation and loneliness later in life:

 - Volunteer to provide a neighbourhood service

 - Consider becoming a member of a faith community

-- Become a member of an interest group, book club, movie club, historical society or the Top 60 Over 60.
+- Become a member of an interest group, book club, movie club or historical society

 - Attend meetups